klong-dev/swp_group3_be/README.md

 ## **Contact**

-For any questions or inquiries, please reach out via [your email] or create an issue in this repository.
+For any questions or inquiries, please reach out via **longhk.dev@gmail.com** or create an issue in this repository.